Deep Shape-from-Template: Wide-Baseline, Dense and Fast Registration and Deformable Reconstruction from a Single Image: Previous Work

 \section{Previous Work}

-We first review the non-DNN SfT methods, forming the vast majority of existing work.
-We start with the shape inference methods and then the integrated methods combining shape inference and registration.
-We finally review the recent DNN SfT methods.
+We first review the non-DNN SfT methods, which we call \emph{classical SfT} methods, forming the vast majority of existing work.
+We start with the \emph{decoupled methods}, which solve registration and reconstruction as independent problems, and then we discuss the \emph{integrated methods} that solve registration and reconstruction jointly.
+We finally review the DNN SfT methods.
+We have categorised state-of-the-art methods, their properties, and problems related to SfT in table \ref{tb:methods}.